Digimon World: Next Order: Sales

 The PS Vita version entered the Japanese Media Create sales charts as the 2nd highest-selling game in the region during its debut week with 64,218 copies sold, and would go on to sell a total of 77,758 copies by the end of 2016, becoming the 98th best-selling software title that year.
 The PlayStation 4 version debuted at number 13 on Japanese charts, selling 5,930 copies within its first week.
 In the United Kingdom, Next Order was the 24th highest selling game in the week of release.
 The Switch port debuted at number 13 on Japanese charts, selling 7,140 copies within its first week.
+By October 2024, the game sold over 1 million copies.